Healthy Holiday Recipes Galore!

 - 1/3 cup chopped walnuts or pecans

 Combine cranberries, goji berries, apricots & shallots in a saucepan over medium heat.
 Add cider or OJ and enough water to cover.
 Bring to a boil, then turn down to a simmer.
 Cook for 15 minutes until the goji berries are soft and plump, and the cranberries pop.
-Sitr in Maple Syrup or Agave, spices and salt.
+Stir in maple syrup, spices and salt.
 Cook 5 minutes longer.
 Adjust seasonings if needed, remove from heat and stir in orange zest and nuts.
 Cool to room temperature.
 Store in refrigerator up to 2 weeks.

 **Gravy is another must at Thanksgiving, but it’s usually high in fat and made with white flour and turkey drippings.
 If you want a healthier version this year, try this delectable and earthy mushroom gravy as inspired by Ann Gentry owner of Real Food Daily